 TKIP or AES: Which one to choose?

-Modern routers and access points allow you to choose between various encryption types to secure your WiFi network but not all of them are going to be secure.
+One of the benefits of using a TKIP protocol is that it encrypts and decrypts files faster than an AES protocol.
+However, there have been vulnerabilities in the TKIP protocol that make it less secure.access points allow you to choose between various encryption types to secure your WiFi network but not all of them are going to be secure.
 That is why we are going to focus on the WPA2 passwords that use TKIP or AES in this article.

 First of all we want to remember the importance of correctly protecting our wireless networks.
 There are many types of attacks that intruders can use to break our security.
 That is why we must make use of tools and methods that can adequately protect us.